olorton/dotfiles/README.md

 # My dotfiles

-This repository contains configuration files that help customize my development environment, including settings for the shell, editor, and various applications.
-Do not try to use this repo as it is!
-These dotfiles are intended to serve as a reference for others looking to set up their own dotfiles.
-Feel free to explore and use these to influence your own ideas!
+This repository contains my personal dotfiles for customizing my development environment, including settings for the shell, editor, and various applications.
+It's primarily intended for personal reference, but feel free to explore it for inspiration.

 ## Setup